lukix/genemo/README.md

 ### General
 - **`GMO.generateInitialPopulation({ generateIndividual, size })`**

     Returns a function with a signature matching that of `generateInitialPopulation` property of `GMO.runEvolution` options object.
+Parameter `generateIndividual` should be a function which takes one parameter (random number generator) and returns a random individual.

 - **`GMO.reproduce({ crossover, mutate, mutationProbability })`**